If you expected everything to make sense, you were soon disappointed.

 through the warehouse, looking for the materials needed at Phu Cat.
 I hoped to find and mark them so they could be readily identified and shipped off asap.
 Surprised again, I found none of the supplies and equipment on my list.
 I got in line once more, and when it was my turn to submit my requirements, I was told to just leave my report and come back the next day.
 With nothing else to do, I found my quarters, and then took a nice swim in the South China Sea.
 It was wonderful.
 I also found a Red Cross center, occupied by two American donut dollies.
 Not having seen any Western women for quite some time, I hung around their compound like a love struck school boy.

-The next couple of days were spent trying to wrangle the needed materials from members of the other U.S. military facilities who had shown up looking for goods.
+The next several days were spent trying to wrangle the needed materials from members of the other U.S. military facilities who had shown up looking for goods.
 Most were disappointed at what was available at Nha Trang and full-scale bartering and trading activities ensued.
 As it turned out, few if any had anything, we were in need of at Phu Cat, and many were short of the same items we were.
 The best I could do was leave my list of requirements with the ill-humored on-site staff, who said they would look at it at some time in the future and ship whatever they could find.
 True to their word, they eventually sent a large amount of materials and equipment to Phu Cat, unfortunately it was surplus junk they didn’t want to deal with at Nha Trang, not what we needed or requested.
 So, the whole detail turned into a bungled mess…. what we in the military called a clusterf..k.
-(Kind of like the whole damn war)
+(Kind of like the whole damn war) But I did go out on the road, while still at Nha Trang, on one detail searching for material.
+A vehicle convoy, which lasted two days.
+That was unsuccessful as well, but interesting.

-Packed up and ready to head back to Phu Cat on the third or fourth day, I was stopped on the flight line by an Air Force officer.
+Packed up and ready to head back to Phu Cat after the 2nd week, I was stopped on the flight line by an Air Force officer.
 “Campo is it?”
 He asked, trying to read my nametag.
 “Campolo, sir”, I replied.
 He looked me over and ordered me to head back into the small Nha Trang air terminal.

 Damn, what the hell did I do now?
 I wondered.